Also known as: Blood sample - arterial

 When the needle is inserted, there may be some discomfort or pain.
 Afterward, there may be some throbbing.

-Blood transports oxygen, food, waste products, and other materials within the body.
-Blood also helps control body temperature, fluids, and the balance of acids and bases.
+Blood transports oxygen, nutrients, waste products, and other materials within the body.
+Blood also helps control body temperature, fluids, and the balance of chemicals.

-Because blood has many functions within the body, tests on the blood or its components may give valuable clues to help health care providers diagnose many medical conditions.
+Because blood has many functions, tests on the blood or its components may give valuable clues to help providers diagnose many medical conditions.

 Veins and arteries vary in size from one person to another.
 They can also vary from one side of the body to the other.
 Getting a blood sample from some people may be more difficult than from others.